MikaAK/s3-plugin-webpack/README.md

 ### Contributing
 All contributions are welcome.
-Please make a pull request and make sure things still pass after running `npm run test`
+Please make a pull request and make sure things still pass after running `npm run test` For tests you will need to either have the environment variables set or setup a .env file.
+There's a .env.sample so you can `cp .env.sample .env` and fill it in.
+Make sure to add any new environment variables.

 #### Commands to be aware of
 ###### *WARNING*: The test sweet generates random files for certain checks.
 Ensure you delete files leftover on your Bucket.